 One thing the team makes clear across the board is that innovation management is not easy work.
 On the podcast, they discuss a slide drawn from the early days of the space program, explaining that getting to a launch, literal or metaphorical, is 99 percent perspiration.
 Having the idea is just the start.

-Indeed, much of the team’s work is drawing from external stakeholders.
+Indeed, much of the team’s work is drawn from external stakeholders.
 NASA has a long history of working with industry giants such as GE and Microsoft, but for many of these challenges, they’ve found that the issue is often already addressed by a smaller company for a different industry.
 They note, however, that there are two hurdles to overcome.

 The first is understanding precisely what a team needs.
 Often crowdsourcing tools help with refining, not the solution, but rather the problem in the first place.
 Once that’s set, it becomes a question of finding the solution and then integrating it into how NASA works.
-Again, this is often where innovation strategy comes into its own; by incorporating people across the organization, NASA is able to draw on multiple perspectives and develop the right solution.
+Again, this is often where innovation strategy comes into its own.
+By incorporating people across the organization, NASA is able to draw on multiple perspectives and develop the right solution.

 Innovation will always be a challenge, especially in an organization like NASA, where the list of obstacles to overcome is ever-growing and changing.
 Innovation software can help NASA teams keep on top of the list, and achieve the grand scientific missions we’ve come to expect.
-To learn more about how idea management platforms drive innovation, join our newsletter today!